Practice Guide 29 – Registration of legal charges and deeds of variation of charge

 create an obligation to make further advances, to be such as may adversely affect any charge (and any sub-charge thereof) with equal or inferior priority.

 In these circumstances, the proprietor of any charge (and sub-charge) adversely affected must (unless their consent is not required under the terms of their charge or sub-charge) execute the deed; or give their written consent to the registration of the deed of variation.
-The consents, or a certificate by a conveyancer that they hold the requisite consents, must be lodged with the deed of variation application.
+You must lodge the consents, or a certificate by a conveyancer that they hold the requisite consents, with the deed of variation application.

 Alternatively, the proprietor of any such charge (or sub-charge) may supply a letter confirming that it does not consider its charge (or sub-charge) to be adversely affected by the terms of the variation and, consequently, feels that it does not need to execute the deed nor lodge a consent.
 However, in the absence of any evidence we will not raise a requisition.
 Instead, we will make a non-guaranteed entry in the following form in the register: